- Why do Developers Love React Native?

 With over 1.6k active contributors working to make React Native a success, the glitter of a bright framework future has not gone unnoticed by developers looking to make a name in the cross-platform world.

-The demand that React Native is getting from the developers is not just the doing of the fact that the industry has grown to an extent where it is now comparing Native and React Native modes of development.
+The demand of app development with react native is getting from the developers is not just the doing of the fact that the industry has grown to an extent where it is now comparing Native and React Native modes of development.
 The demand is also driven by the constant updates that makes the framework advanced.

 This demand, though, can only go so far.
 Ultimately, on a ground level, developers will have to learn their way around the development process.
 Especially on the front of understanding and avoiding React native app development mistakes which can ruin the users experience and their skills.

 We have divided the article into four sections to ease the process of getting accustomed with the errors occured during React Native app development and know what it would take to become a developer that commits minimal mistakes.

 Why do Developers Love React Native?